-Mason figures if he’d gone straight to bed Saturday night he would not have woken up.
-Instead, he would have ended up on the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with President Kennedy.
+Mason figures if he had gone straight to bed Saturday night he would have awoken on the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with President Kennedy.
 Or Marilyn Monroe.

-Mason was sent home on Wednesday afternoon, October 3rd.
+Mason was sent home on October 3rd.
 He may spend about a month recuperating, although the man says he’s anxious to return to work.
 “My cardiac ultrasound confirmed normal function in the area first affected by Saturday’s total blockage of the artery,” the broadcaster reveals.
 “That is wonderful news heading into rehab boot camp.”

 One more thing about Mason’s red-lights-flashing ride to the city on the weekend … the speeding ambulance was tailed by a mysterious sedan … right to the open doors of the hospital’s emergency department.
 Who the heck was in hot pursuit? … an ambulance-chasing reporter?
 A police contact?
 No, just a Good Samaritan who handed the ambulance driver a hubcap.